SiAllafDi/EulerProjectSolutions/README.md

-# Solutions  in c# to problems in EulerProject site https://projecteuler.net/  by Sidi Allaf
+# Solutions  in c# to problems in EulerProject site https://projecteuler.net/